Jean-Jacques Goldman: Biography

-Born in Paris to an immigrant Polish Jewish father, Alter Mojze Goldman (born in Lublin), and a German Jewish mother, Ruth Ambrunn (born in Munich), Jean-Jacques Goldman was the third of four children.
+Born in Paris to Jewish émigrés parents, Polish Jewish father Alter Mojze Goldman (born in Lublin) and German Jewish mother Ruth Ambrunn (born in Munich), Goldman was the third of four children.
 As a child, he began his music studies on the violin, then the piano.
 In 1968, he abandoned classical music studies for American rock and roll and folk music, listening to the Beatles, Jimi Hendrix and Aretha Franklin, and emphasising the guitar.
 His sudden conversion to popular music is loosely chronicled in the song "Un, deux, trois".
 Meanwhile, Goldman earned a business degree from the École des hautes études commerciales du Nord (EDHEC) in Lille.
 In 1972, he met Catherine, his first wife, with whom he had three children.
 Goldman first entered the French music scene as a member of a progressive rock group named Taï Phong ("great wind" or "typhoon" in Vietnamese), which released its first album in 1975.
 Their first song, a moderate hit, was "Sister Jane".
 After three albums in English (on which he sang and played guitar as well as violin), Goldman was determined to write and sing in French, and this led him to leave the band.

 Marc Lumbroso saw Goldman's potential and managed to sign him to a five-album contract with Epic Records.
 That same year, Goldman released his first album, which he wanted to call Démodé ("out of fashion"), but the label refused and it was left untitled.
 (Démodé has since become its unofficial title.)
 From the album, "Il suffira d'un signe" was Goldman's first song to become a significant success.
 In 1982, he released a second album with no title; this time the intended one was Minoritaire, which was also rejected as it was deemed not commercial enough.
 (It has likewise become the album's unofficial title.)
 The recording includes several hit singles: "Quand la musique est bonne", "Comme toi" (inspired by a picture of a young Jewish girl who died in a concentration camp, although the heartfelt lyrics never reveal a specific historical context), and "Au bout de mes rêves".
 This became Goldman's breakthrough album, with about 900,000 copies sold.
 His third album, released in 1984, was his first with an official title, Positif.
 The name was the singer's ironic response to the refusal of his previous two titles and spawned new hits such as "Encore un matin" and "Envole-moi".
 It performed even better, with some 1 million units sold.
 Goldman's fourth album, Non homologué ("not approved", continuing a trend of ironic and self-deprecating titles), garnered the hit songs "Je marche seul", "Je te donne" (a bilingual rock duet, with Michael Jones singing the English verses and Goldman the French ones) and "Pas toi".